ialeinbach/web-server/README.md

 format).

-Another option for looking at logs is to observe the volume holding the logs on the host which is somewhere in `/var/lib/docker/volumes` depending on the name you gave to `wizard.sh`.
+Another option for looking at logs is to observe the volume holding the logs on the host which is somewhere in `/var/lib/docker/volumes/SERVER_NAME/_data` where SERVER_NAME is the name given to `wizard.sh`.